sanjana71006/WeatherAppCodec/README.md

-Here’s a clean and professional `README.md` content for your **Weather Forecast Pro** GitHub repository:

----

 # 🌤️ Weather Forecast Pro

 **Weather Forecast Pro** is a modern, responsive weather application built using **HTML**, **CSS**, and **JavaScript**, integrating the **OpenWeatherMap API**.
 It allows users to search for weather updates by city or use their current location for accurate real-time data.